zkamvar/isc-proposal/isc-proposal.md

 Including target dates is really important as you need to be committed and the ISC need to have a means of tracking delivery -->

+We have identified several steps to achieve our goals in roughly six months:

+- Week 1: Use tutorial-driven development to first document the typical workflow for a lessonthat does not use R. (1 week)
-1. Replace {knitr} with {quarto} to achieve polyglot capabilities
+- Weeks 2-3: Replace {knitr} with {quarto} inside of `sandpaper:::render_html()` to achieve polyglot capabilities.
+(2 weeks)
-2. Harness pyenv to create non-invasive versioning system for python documents
+- Weeks 4-6: Harness pyenv to create non-invasive versioning system for python documents (3 weeks)
+- Weeks 5-9: Alpha testing of local workflows with user environments with various levels of expertise and development of remote workflows.
-3. Create lua filters to replace XPath manipulation currently in {sandpaper}
+- Weeks 10-11: Create lua filters to replace XPath manipulation currently in {sandpaper} (2 weeks)
-4. Replace Mustache templates with pandoc templates
+- Week 12: create pandoc templates (1 week)
+- Week 13: update varnish and `sandpaper:::build_html()` to use quarto pandoc templates <!-- Extremely Milton Dammers as portrayed by Jeffrey Combs in the 1996 thriller "The Frighteners" voice: The number 13...
+Unlucky for some -->
+- Week 14-17: Test conversion on lesson infrastructure
-5. Release varnish as a quarto theme
+- Week 18: Release updated workbench and varnish as a quarto theme (1 week)
+- Week 19-24: remove outputs from python lessons, convert to quarto, validate, and release lessons.

 ### Other aspects